 Enabling easy synthesis of this analysis

-In light of my own experiences in attempting to extract information for papers assessing preventative measures, as documented in Section ??, the outputs from this analysis are described in detail in both.
+In light of my own experiences in attempting to extract information for papers assessing preventative measures, as documented in Section ??, the outputs from this analysis are described in detail in both – in both what?.

 All code, Read codelists and summary statistics (i.e. the tables presented in this chapter, plus summary tables of effect estimates) are readily available in machine readable formats (i.e. as comma separated values, or CSV, files) from the archived repository for this project.